SeunAdelekan/Kanary/README.md

 Contributions are welcome from all corners of the world!
 Read the CONTRIBUTIONS.rst file to get started.
 Create an issue for bug reports and feature requests.

 ## People
 Kanary was created by [Iyanu Adelekan](https://github.com/SeunAdelekan).
-He is the current project lead.

 ## License
 [Apache 2.0](LICENSE)